Breast Enlargement Fat Transfer Surgery (Fat Grafting) Guide

 Finally, it is very important that patients are fully honest and open with their surgeon.
 This way, they can advise on which is the best surgical approach for the patient and their breasts.

-After the initial consultation, the BAAPS/BAPRAS surgeon will give patients a two-week ‘cooling-off’ period.
-In this time patients should familiarise themselves with some of the breast enlargement fat transfer risks.
+After the initial consultation, the BAAPS/BAPRAS surgeon will give patients a two-week ‘cooling-off period.
+In this time, patients should familiarise themselves with some of the breast enlargement fat transfer risks.

 The potential breast enlargement fat transfer risks and complications include:

-Fat necrosis occurs when injury is caused to fat cells and causes them to die.
+Fat necrosis can occur when an injury is caused to fat cells and causes them to die.
 Oil cysts are the result of prematurely dying fat cells.
 There is a risk that these may occur to the fat transferred into the breasts.
 However, as these are well-known complications of breast fat transfer, they can be easily identified on ultrasound or mammogram.
-Because of this, there are treatments which can resolve these.
+Because of this, there are treatments that can resolve these.
 It is worth noting, however, that this only occurs in a very small number of patients.
 A good surgical technique can reduce the risk of this occurring.
 Therefore, it is important to choose a professional surgeon with plenty of experience in this field.

 In any surgical procedure, there is always a risk of bleeding.
 This usually happens straight after the operation.
-However, very rarely it may occur up to two weeks later and the breasts may start to feel very swollen and tender.
+However, very rarely, it may occur up to two weeks later, and the breasts may start to feel very swollen and tender.
 If this were the case, it is likely patients will need to return to the theatre.
-This may also require an extra night stay in hospital.
+This may also require an extra night stay in the hospital.
 Patients may also find there is an increase in bruising around the area.
 However, this should settle down over time and is very unlikely to affect the outcomes of surgery.

 After a breast enlargement fat transfer, there is a risk that patients may develop an infection.
 It is important to take any infection seriously.
 In the event that infection affects the body, it will become apparent over the first two to three weeks post-op.
 The symptoms of infection often include the wound not healing as it should and an increase in the redness in the skin around the wound.
 Mild infections mostly settle down with antibiotics.